AndreiSoroka/15-puzzle-game/README.md

 - Easy project
 - Design from task

-Updates 2023: heroku is deprecated
+Updates 2023: heroku is deprecated, OpenAI translated the game into English

 P.s.
 Sorry, but I will never do timed tasks again 😀